 No bike?
 No problem.
-I Love Bike in La Zenia specialise in hiring out bikes for all sizes and ages.
+I Love Bike in La Zenia specialises in hiring out bikes for all sizes and ages.
 Hire a bike for a day or a week with budget prices and a choice of different styles of bicycle.
-For the adventurous, they even offer tandem bike’s too!
+For the adventurous, they even offer tandem bikes too!

-Campoamor is home to three beautiful beaches on the Orihuela Costa: Cala de Campoamor, Playa Diez Picos, and Playa de la Glea; with each beach offering perfectly manicured golden sands, safe warm swimming waters, and Blue Flag standards of cleanliness.
+Campoamor is home to three beautiful beaches on the Orihuela Costa – Cala de Campoamor, Barranco Rubio, and Playa de la Glea, with each beach offering perfectly manicured golden sands, safe warm swimming waters, and Blue Flag standards of cleanliness.

 The northern end of the Playa de la Glea offers a spectacular elevated walkway that hugs the vibrant red cliff face and provides a natural thoroughfare directly connecting to Aguamarina beach and its curvaceous promenade.

 The simply huge size of the beach, its relative proximity to local amenities, and essential services like a Chiringuito beach bar and a lifeguard service throughout the summer months make it a firm favourite location for savvy holidaymakers and sunseekers.